Radio-Interferometric Image Reconstruction with Denoising Diffusion Restoration Models: Introduction

 However, all of these machine learning methods rely on learning a specific antenna configuration.
 These networks must be retrained to apply to different telescopes, or even to use for observations with different observing times or pointing directions.

 In this paper we present a deep learning method for interferometric image reconstruction that does not need to be trained on any specific antenna configuration, as it naturally incorporates the physics of the measurement process.
-We train a DDPM which learns the morphology of radio galaxies to serve as a data-driven prior, then implement image reconstruction method using a chain of conditional reconstruction steps called Denoising Diffusion Restoration \citep[DDRM;][]{kawar2022denoisingdiffusionrestorationmodels} to obtain samples consistent both with the noisy observation and with the distribution of training data.
-We evaluate our results on using a toy reconstruction pipeline of the VLA array layout, using real observations from the VLA FIRST~\citep{becker1995first} survey.
+First, we train a DDPM which learns the morphology of radio galaxies from VLA FIRST~\citep{becker1995first} survey which serves as a data-driven prior.
+Then we implement image reconstruction method using a chain of conditional reconstruction steps called Denoising Diffusion Restoration \citep[DDRM;][]{kawar2022denoisingdiffusionrestorationmodels} to obtain samples consistent both with the noisy observation and with the distribution of training data.
+We evaluate our results using a simplified reconstruction pipeline of the VLBA array layout, and compare the performance to CLEAN, MS CLEAN, IUWT compressed sensing, uSARA, and AIRI.

+The paper is organized as follows.
+Section~\ref{sec:methods} covers our methodology, including a formulation of image reconstruction as an inverse problem, an introduction to DDPMs and DDRM sampling, an overview of the data used for training and validation, and our process for creating our mock observations.
+Results are presented in~\ref{sec:results}, including comparisons to other deconvolution methods, tests with variable noise levels, and imaging out-of-domain data.